REU-SOS/DataCollection/README_Chris.md

 Pick a language you've used today, and try to scrape data from the following site: https://crash-stats.mozilla.com/report/index/dac14c55-07bd-4cab-a745-e97350180524

+You'll need to fill in some of the blanks yourselves.
+If you choose Javascript, you'll need to look up a scraping approach to use.
+If you choose Java, you'll need to write a new program that also cleans and stores the data you're scraping.

 Save the following into a .json or .csv file, with proper labels:

 * The product involved in the crash